 Go for a walk.
 Breathe.
 Meditate.

 Do something to get yourself clear!

 Stop doing this frustrating action you’re now doing – which is obviously NOT working – and ONLY upsetting you over.

-Do something NEW to get refreshed – get clear – and remove the static.
+Basically, you gotta do something NEW in order to get refreshed – get clear – and remove all that static in your head.

-If so….do what you can to prevent this from being an ongoing, repeated issue!
+You must always do what you can to prevent a particular challenge from being an ongoing, repeated issue!